entelect-incubator/.NET/README.md

 - [ ] Caching
 - [ ] Compression

-### **Phase 6**
+### **Phase 6** - Coming soon

-Now that we have increased the performance lets and a increase of customers we need to secure our website.
+Now that we have increased the performance lets and an increase of customers we need to secure our website.

 Overview
 - [ ] [Security](https://web.microsoftstream.com/video/2a2b5226-34cb-49ac-b8fe-880cb9ac893c?channelId=fe5bc582-9acb-4952-9b71-b29aab0bc9e9)